peepsquest/tutorials/src/grapefruit-basics.md

 :::BEGIN Example

-In this CoffeeScript example we'll cover the basics of using the [Grapefruitjs](https://github.com/grapefruitjs/grapefruit) game engine built on __pixi.js__.
+In this I'll cover the basics of using the [Grapefruitjs](https://github.com/grapefruitjs/grapefruit) game engine built on __pixi.js__.

 <div class='note'><em>Grapefruitjs</em> is in its infancy and should not be used yet per its author,